 8. Pacsafe Backpack & Bag Protector

-It’s frightening how easily someone can snatch a bag from you while on a train or subway, or even for someone to pickpocket you from your backpack.
+It’s frightening how easily someone can snatch a bag from you while on public transportation, or even for someone to pickpocket you from your backpack.

 Emily Starbuck Gerson is a 20-something professional writer and editor based in Austin, Texas.
-She’s a travel junkie who runs the blog Maiden Voyage in her spare time.
-You can find her on Twitter at @TheMaidenVoyage.